Skip to Content

 How to Get to Magnetic Island

-Getting to Magnetic Island is as easy as a 40-minute ferry ride from the coast of Townsville.
+Getting to Magnetic Island is as easy as a 20-minute ferry ride from the coast of Townsville, operating daily.

 The best ferry company is SeaLink, which has ferries operating roughly every hour from Townsville to Nelly Bay ferry terminal on Magnetic Island.

 The cheapest SeaLink ticket can be booked online in advance on GetYourGuide, which gives you a scannable QR code to use on your phone when you board.
+The cost for the return trip to Magnetic Island on SeaLink is $40.50 per adult with some concession options available.

-How to Get to Florence Bay on Magnetic Island
+How to Get to Florence Bay

 Wondering how to get to Florence Bay?
 Hikers will have two options, either take a bus from Nelly Bay and hike the Arthur Bay track or hike from Horseshoe bay, passing Balding and Radical Bay on the way.